vol-n-a/deps-cop/README.md

 ## Rule Options

-Each rule within any ruleset may include optional configurations to control how rule checks are performed.
+Each rule within any ruleset may include optional configurations to control how rule checks are performed, which can be passed as the third element of a rule array (after the version pattern and reason).

 ```json
 {